csweet22/ndsEngine/README.txt

 Of note, libnds does not allow dynamic_cast, therefore a decent chunk of polymorphism doesn't work as intended.
 This could be fixed by creating a custom RTTI.

-Data Types:
+# Data Types:
 * AnimationData
 * MeshData
 * TextureData
 These are pretty self-explanatory, nothing crazy here.
 But the AnimationData is pretty fun!
 It uses Keyframe structs to store transform data and interpolates between said keyframes.

+# Singletons / Static Classes
 There are a couple Engine singletons (and static classes, just for fun really.
 I might want to go back and change them all to be singletons.
 I just like not having to call GetInstance() for every single method that doesn't need it.)
-Singletons / Static Classes:
 * Debug: Not fully complete, line rendering is WIP, but the quad renderer works!
 * Input: I'm quite proud of this little system!
 You can bind and unbind and add delegates to keycodes and names.
 * Renderer: Handles all the rendering.